sparkswap/broker/README.md

 We can run the following healthcheck command `./bin/kcli healthcheck` to verify that we can hit LND/BTCD.

-Alternatively, we have created a CLI container where we can run the check:
+Alternatively, we have created a CLI container where we can run the check: `docker-compose run kcli bash -c './bin/kcli healthcheck'`

 ```
 docker-compose run kcli healthcheck